-After your strategic planning group has set goals and objectives (see Planning Key Area 2: Using Data to Choose Goals and Objectives) by looking at data and community context, you will choose specific approaches and action steps to reach those goals and objectives.
+After your strategic planning group has set goals and objectives by looking at data and community context, you will choose specific approaches and action steps to reach those goals and objectives.
+(If you have not yet set data-based goals and objectives, go to Planning Key Area 2: Using Data to Choose Goals and Objectives and then return here.)
 In selecting approaches, focus on the needs of the different groups that may be at increased risk for suicide.
 As you will see, the Integration element is closely tied to the Planning and Data elements, and there are several places where you will go back and forth between them.

 Since suicide is a complex problem, it is most effective to use multiple, integrated approaches that address the most significant risk and protective factors for a particular group.
 For more on risk and protective factors, see the Data Key Area 1: Accessing Systems Data for Planning.